karan2597/creditCard/README.md

 The project is distributed into css & JS folders.
 The CSS folders has all the different css files for different styles associated.
 The JS folder comprises of a single file which has entire JS interaction laid down.

 It is important to note that we have used 'Imask' from cdnjs library for better user interaction & to facilitate faster & more user-friendly interaction.
+Also all svg have been included directly from w3schools and cloudafare links to display the icons.

 Steps to run:
 Just simply move over to the index.html file and double click to open in any browser.